esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ## Inside MongooseIM

-MongooseIM comes with a large set of modules to configure and enable.
-See 'Extension Modules' for more info.
+MongooseIM comes with a large set of modules that sysadmins can configure and potentially enable, modifying the behaviour of MongooseIM.
+See '[Extension Modules](../advanced-configuration/Modules/)' for more info.

-MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.
+For a reminder, MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.

 ## MongooseIM and its ecosystem in a datacenter

 ### Databases

-Please refer to 'Database Backends' doc for more configuration information.
+Please refer to '[Database Backends](../advanced-configuration/database-backends-configuration/)' doc for more configuration information.

 * Transient databases